hey friend,

 Recommended Post: HOW TO CHOOSE TIMELESS DESIGN FINISHES VS. TRENDY

-5. DOES A MASTER BATHROOM NEED A BATHTUB?
+TIP 5.
+DOES A PRIMARY BATHROOM NEED A BATHTUB?
 NOPE!

-Sure, many master bathrooms do have a bathtub, but in recent years many people have gone away from the big tubs in their master suites!
-As long as there is at least ONE tub somewhere in your house, you can eliminate a master tub!
+Many primary bathrooms *do* have a bathtub, but in recent years more and more people have gone away from the big tubs in their primary suites.

 beautiful & functional master bathroom freestanding tub